alex-mcconnell/old_alexmcc_website/README.md

 # alexmcc_website
-My personal website.
-An ongoing project that I like to tweak often.
+The first personal website I have ever built.
+I have since retired it.